ROCm/hipfort/docs/tutorials/hip-examples.rst

-``test/f2003/hip/graph_memset_node.f03`` adds a memset node from a ``hipMemsetParams`` structure, and ``test/f2003/hip/graph_empty_node.f03`` builds a diamond shape with an empty node as the join point.
+``test/f2003/hip/graph_memset_node.f03`` adds a memset node from a ``hipMemsetParams`` structure, and ``test/f2003/hip/graph_empty_node.f03`` builds a diamond shape that fans out from an empty node and rejoins at the device-to-host copy.

 Launching a kernel
 ==================